5 people are dead and a teenager is in custody after a shooting in Washington state

 “What had happened here this morning had essentially concluded before the 911 call was made or before deputies arrived,” Mellis said, adding that there was no confrontation with the teenager who was taken into custody.

-The teenager was booked into King County’s juvenile jail on Monday and family members have been notified about the incident, Mellis said.
+Mellis said the teenager was booked into King County’s juvenile jail on Monday, and family members were notified about the incident.
 He added that the home was not considered a “problem house” where multiple calls for police were made and police haven’t been at the house for “any significant reason for years.”

-The teenager’s first court appearance is Tuesday afternoon and a case has not yet been referred to the King County Prosecuting Attorney's Office for a formal charging decision.
+The teenager’s first court appearance was Tuesday afternoon, and a case has not yet been referred to the King County Prosecuting Attorney's Office for a formal charging decision.

+The King County Prosecuting Attorney’s Office said in a statement they asked the court to find probable cause for five counts of first-degree murder and one count of first-degree attempted murder.

+The teenager has been ordered to be held in secure detention and to not have contact with the injured teen, who remains in the hospital.

 Copyright 2024 NPR